 Patients of any age can undergo the procedure, but those who have greater skin elasticity will achieve the smoothest end result.

 During the procedure one or more incisions are made near the area to be treated.
 When possible, the incisions are made within the fold or natural creases in skin.
-Your doctor will then insert a small hollow tube called a cannula through the incision where he will penetrate the underlying fat.
+Dr. Cohen will then insert a small hollow tube called a cannula through the incision where he will penetrate the underlying fat.
 The cannula is connected to a flexible tubing and suction pump.
-Your doctor then moves the cannula back and forth through the fat, vacuuming the fat out through the tube.
+Dr. Cohen then moves the cannula back and forth through the fat, vacuuming the fat out through the tube.